Cold Feet and Hands, Warming them up

-Whatever the cause of your cold feet or hands, you'll want to do something about them, here are some practical suggestions to help you make it through the winter months (and others too) without your icy extremities bringing you down or keeping you indoors.
+Some practical suggestions to warm up your cold feet or hands, to help you make it through the cold months without your icy extremities bringing you down.

-There are many reasons for having feet or hands that feel cold, it is an effect of a number of medical or physiological conditions and if you are particularly badly affected consulting a doctor could be a good move as it may be indicative of some underlying condition.
+There are many reasons for having feet or hands that feel cold, it can be an effect of a number of medical or physiological conditions and if you are particularly badly affected consulting a doctor is a good move as it may be indicative of some underlying condition.
 For instance anemia or poor circulation resulting from Raynaud's Disease may be a contributing factor to having cold hands and feet or arthritis can make cold weather just painful.

 The most frequent cause of cold extremities however is to be female.
 Not that some men don't suffer in a similar manner, it's just that women overwhelmingly suffer from cold hands and feet more than men do.
 The pay off for this is that women are less likely to suffer from hypothermia than men are as they are better at retaining heat in the body core.
 This may have been of use when living in caves and dressing in ill fitting furs, but is rather a thin advantage these days.

-I refer to feet and legs in what follows, but it also applies to hands and arms, it got a bit clumsy referring to both areas all the time.
+I refer to feet and legs in what follows, but it also applies to hands and arms.

-You can't have warm hands or feet in isolation
+You won't have warm hands or feet in isolation

-As hot air rises, so cold air falls, so when indoors you can help warm your feet by lifting them off the floor on a foot rest or similar.
+AAs hot air rises, so cold air falls, so when indoors you can help warm your feet by lifting them off the floor on a foot rest, this will also aid circulation.

-For Socks - wool is best, avoid cotton except for thin inner socks.
+Socks - wool is best, avoid cotton except for thin inner socks.
 Outer socks should have a high % of wool, 70%+ is best, some synthetic content aids wear and comfort (stretchiness).
-Don't stuff too many socks into close fitting footwear, it's trapped air that keeps the heat in and squashing it out with an extra pair of socks will make them less effective and you colder.
+Don't squeeze more than one pair of socks into close fitting footwear, trapped air keeps the heat in and squashing it out with an extra pair of socks will make them less effective and your feet colder.

-Sheepskin / Shearling - An excellent material for making warm footwear from, it is a great insulator, it has the property of being able to wick away moisture (you might not like to think of it, but your feet sweat gently all the time) helping you to stay warm.
+Sheepskin / Shearling - An excellent material for warm footwear, it's a great insulator and has the property of being able to wick away moisture (you might not like to think of it, but your feet sweat gently all the time) helping you to stay warm.
 It is also hard wearing, so your sheepskin footwear will be up to the job of keeping you warm and will last through a lot of intensive use too.
 It's not a cheap option but is effective and long lasting, make sure it is the real deal and not some "faux" substitute.

-Insulated booties as slippers - Possibly the warmest of all indoor footwear, originally used by mountaineers inside their tents so very warm but not so hardwearing to walk around in, here.
+Insulated booties as slippers - Possibly the warmest of all indoor footwear, originally used by mountaineers inside their tents so very warm but not so hard wearing to walk around in.

-Shoes and boots - Boots are warmer than shoes, they cover the ankles which are often uninsulated or poorly insulated.
+Shoes and boots - Boots are warmer than shoes, they cover the ankles which are often uninsulated or thinly insulated.
 Being taller there is less chance of warmed air being pumped out.
-Indoors, house boots or booties work really well with all the benefits of boots and the comfort of slippers.

-Good insulating winter boots don't need multiple thick socks, the boot insulation will provide most of the warmth.
+Good warm winter boots don't need multiple thick socks, the boot insulation will provide most of the warmth.
 Boot liners for rubber rain boots are good to winterize boots you may already have.

 If your workplace is warm but the journey cold, keep your day footwear at work and travel in your more serious cold weather gear.

-External heat - Sometimes keeping the warmth and generating it yourself just isn't enough and some extra help is needed.
-Hot water bottles are traditional, low tech and effective, especially if they have a cover which helps keep some of the heat in slowing the release and so that it doesn't start off being a bit too hot.
-There are also microwavable pads with rice or wheat and even foot-wrap-sock-slipper things for quicker heat without any messing about with hot water.
+External heat - Sometimes generating the warmth yourself just isn't enough and some extra help is needed.
+Hot water bottles are traditional, low tech and effective, especially if they have a cover which helps slow the release of heat and prevents it starting off a bit too hot.
+Microwavable pads with rice or wheat and even foot-wrap-sock-slippers for quick heat without hot water.

 Small electric blankets for home or heated foot rests for the office can provide extra heat.

-Hand and foot warmers - These come in a variety of types, air activated, slowly burning fuel or with a battery to provide the energy to generate heat.
+Hand and foot warmers - come in a variety of types, air activated chemicals, slowly burning fuel or a battery to provide the energy to generate heat.
 They can used on the commute or where you are standing for any length of time in the cold, keep one in each pocket to avoid having to swap a single one back and forth, here.

-Mittens are warmer than gloves - Having all your fingers in the same compartment keeps them warmer than having them individually wrapped.
+Mittens are warmer than gloves - Having all your fingers in the same compartment keeps them warmer than having each individually wrapped.
 If exactly the same materials are used to make gloves and mittens, the mittens will always be warmer.
-A cheaper pair of mittens can be warmer than a more expensive pair of gloves if you can cope with the loss of dexterity (which isn't that great in gloves anyway).
+A cheaper pair of mittens can be warmer than a more expensive pair of gloves if the loss of dexterity is not an issue.

 Give an insulating boost to the footwear you already have